How to Automatically Add a Table of Contents to WordPress Posts

 This block isn't quite an add-on, but rather a bit of custom code you can manually install into your WordPress system.
 I'll go ahead and call it an advanced option, since you're going to need to know where to insert the code.

-Table of Contents Code
+Table Of Contents Code

 This block is also somewhat limited.
 Rather than a robust and editable table of contents, it produces one kind of table of contents with no editable fields, and it only draws on the H2s in your post.
 If you organize using H1/H2/H3 and more throughout your posts, this one won't work very well for you.